redmsqt/celo-farcaster-frames/proof-of-ship/README.md

-# 🖼️ Proof of Ship Mini App
+# 🖼️ Weekly Builder Rewards Mini App

-Proof of ship mini app  enables users to verify their identity and build their reputation on the Celo network.
+Weekly builder rewards mini app  enables users to verify their identity and build their reputation on the Celo network.

 ## Features